Seemingly Conflicting Advice For Brands

 Now of course, when it comes to choosing which alternative category you’re going to fit in with, you can’t just pick anything.
 You have to pick a category where your value proposition, your strategy, is the standard.

-As we know the essence of a strong strategy is to offer a value that other people in your category don’t offer.
+As we know the essence of a strong brand strategy is to offer a value that other people in your category don’t offer.
 This is non-negotiable.
-However that doesn’t mean that this value proposition won’t be common in other categories.
-Categories where your value proposition (or something like it) is the norm will have done a great job in establishing norms and cliches associated with that idea – norms which you can copy to communicate your position quickly and effectively.
+However, that doesn’t mean that this value proposition won’t be common in other categories.
+Categories where your value proposition (or something like it) is the norm will have done a great job in establishing norms and cliches associated with that idea – norms that you can copy to communicate your position quickly and effectively.

-Look around: either by design, or because those who do it accidentally are more likely to succeed, this technique is extremely common.
-It’s a bit of a game you can play yourself – think of brands which really stand out in their categories, and see if there are any other categories where they’d blend in.
+Look around: either by design or because those who do it accidentally are more likely to succeed, this technique is extremely common.
+It’s a bit of a game you can play yourself – think of brands that really stand out in their categories, and see if there are any other categories where they’d blend in.

 A classic one was the revolutionary launch of the original iMac.
 Do you remember how radical that was?
 Those colourful plastic balls landing like aliens in a sea of grey boxes.
 Now let’s think about this, what was the core proposition of the iMac?
 In one word: friendliness.
 This was the computer anyone could use, and could have fun using.
 A computer not for the geeks, but for everyone else.
 Now what categories have “friendly fun” as the norm?
 I’d venture toys and candy.
 And sure enough, wasn’t that basically what the iMac looked like?
 It wasn’t just a question of the colour – you might recall that they also had handles on the top.
 These were completely pointless: the weight wasn’t distributed so you could carry with them, and even if it was, why on earth would you be carrying around a desktop computer?
 But that wasn’t the idea.
 The idea, according to jobs, was that the handle made it look friendly.
 It looked like something a kid might pull out of their toy box.
 Or something designed for a baby to grab onto.
 It looked like their proposition.